aliraza7926/book_reservation_FastAPI/README.md

 # Book Reservation FastAPI

-This is a Test projct that use
+This is a Test project that use

 [FastAPI](https://fastapi.tiangolo.com/),
 [SQLAlchemy](https://www.sqlalchemy.org/),